baigel2/people/content/en/post/evolutionLabels.md

 Minus the vowel sounds it's identical to todays Qurans.

 So, the Qurans preservation is a fact.
-However, in scientific language you could call this the 'theory of preservation' and it would mean exactly the same thing as if you said 'the **fact** of evolution.
+However, in scientific language you could call this the 'theory of preservation' and it would mean exactly the same thing as if you said 'the **fact** of preservation'.

 In summary and I hope we're on the same page by now!